- Crop Production: agroforestry, cover crops, cropping systems, nutrient cycling, nutrient management, pollinator habitat

 - Farm Business Management: feasibility study

-- Natural Resources/Environment: biodiversity, drift/runoff buffers, habitat enhancement, hedges - woody, riparian buffers
+- Natural Resources/Environment: biodiversity, carbon sequestration, habitat enhancement, hedgerows, hedges - grass, hedges - woody, riparian buffers, riverbank protection, soil stabilization

 - Production Systems: agroecosystems, holistic management, organic agriculture, permaculture

-- Soil Management: nutrient mineralization, soil microbiology, soil quality/health
+- Soil Management: nutrient mineralization, soil analysis, soil chemistry, soil microbiology, soil quality/health, toxic status mitigation

 Mycorrhizae can be an important component of agroecosystems.
 However modern agricultural practices, including some in sustainable agriculture, can impede mycorrhizal effects.
 Approximately 80% of crop plants harness mycorrhizal symbiosis to optimize nutrient uptake.
 Agricultures that till their soils inhibit this symbiosis.
 Furthermore agriculture often incorporates animal manures and composts which are enriched in phosphorus, causing excessive phosphorus levels to build up in the soil.
 Available portions of these phosphorus accumulations run off the land in spring snow melt and seasonal precipitation events, threatening water quality health.
 An innovative way to promote mycorrhizae and thus phosphorus use efficiency in tilled fields is to install mycorrhizae banks from which they can spread.
 The effectiveness of such a reserve will be tested in the Intervale farming community with a large bioassay.
 Essentially, mycorrhizal plants will be grown in a field, that is plowed twice a year, adjacent to a colonized bank.
 The number of mycorrhizal hyphae will be measured during the growing season to determine the rate of spread.
 Mycorrhizal densities, plant phosphorus uptake, harvestable yield, and water extractable phosphorus will be measured and correlated with distance from the bank.
 In addition, the mycorrhizae bank is designed with a diverse plant palette of native pollinator species, ranging from herbaceous to woody perennials.
 Woody biomass can be an effective accumulator of legacy phosphorus which can be removed from the agroecosystem through cyclical coppicing.
 Phosphorus removal by coppicing will also be measured.